wing5wong/artisan-whs-static/source/_courses/FDH1.md

   - "15901"
   - "15921"
   - "19770"
-course_fees: null
+course_fees:
 ---
-This course serves as an introduction to the world of commercial catering.
-It comprises the basic skills of knife use; care and safety; selection of fresh fruit and vegetables; meat cuts; and the use of eggs and cheese.
-All this, combined with the learning of the specialist vocabulary of the kitchen, makes this course an attractive choice whether for a future career path or its use in daily life.

-Practical work is of paramount importance in the teaching, learning and assessment of this course.
+This course has been developed for students at Year 11 as an introduction to work in the catering industry.
+Practical assessment is most important in this course.